What is the site and situation of a settlement?

 The site and situation of a settlement are very different things.
 The site of a settlement is the land upon which it was built.
-There are a range of factors that can determine the site of a settlement.
+There is a range of human and physical factors that determine the site of a settlement.
 The factors that affect the site of a settlement include:

 The situation of a settlement is its location in relation to surrounding human and physical features.
 We usually describe the situation when we are telling someone where a settlement is.

 The situation of a settlement is the description of the settlement in relation to physical features around it and other settlements.
 The situation of a settlement is the most important in determining whether it grows to become a large city or stays as a small town or village.